-In Spring of 2019, Mimi Kim (EALC, Korean Language) and Iva Youkilis (RLL, Italian Language) brought to Meg Gregory (CTL) their ideas for putting together an event for and by language faculty from across WashU language departments.
+In Spring of 2019, Mimi Kim (EALC, Korean Language) and Iva Youkilis (RLL, Italian Language) brought to Meg Gregory (formally of the CTL, currently in the College Writing Program) their ideas for putting together an event for and by language faculty from across WashU language departments.
 As there are faculty teaching language in more than 10 different departments and programs across WashU, they saw this as an important opportunity to gather everyone at the same table, to share the wealth of language pedagogy knowledge across departments and across campus.

 The Annual Language Teaching Fair